GGFR-Shawn/IMS_Exile/README.txt

 Please feel free to give feedback, suggestions or improvements to this work!

 Requirements:
 DMS for Exile by Defent and eraser1 https://github.com/Defent/DMS_Exile

 Main Installation:
-Pack the a3_rg folder in ADDON FILES with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite).
-Put the generated PBO in your "@ExileServer\addons\" directory.
+- Pack the a3_ims folder in "IMS_Exile\@ExileServer\addons" with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite) and put the generated PBO in your "@ExileServer\addons\" directory.
-Put the content of the MISSION FILES directory into your mission main directory and repack your mission.
+- Put the content of the "IMS_Exile\MPMISSIONS\Exile.Tanoa" directory into your mission main directory and repack your mission.

 Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.
 Add the following lines to the very bottom of your description.ext: